 - Other Taxes-Utility Service Tax and Cigarette Tax

-Harrisonburg levies a tax of $2.12 per $100 of assessed value on tangible personal property employed in a trade or business (furniture, fixtures, equipment, machinery, tools, etc.) Every taxpayer operating a business in the City of Harrisonburg on January 1 is required to file a business personal property return on or before March 31 of the tax year.
+Harrisonburg levies a tax of $2.12 per $100 of assessed value on tangible personal property employed in a trade or business (furniture, fixtures, equipment, machinery, tools, etc.) Every taxpayer operating a business in the City of Harrisonburg on January 1 is required to file a business personal property return on or before March 31 (except if the date falls on a weekend or holiday, then it is the next business day) of the tax year.
 Under provision of law, the taxpayer is required to list all furniture, fixtures, equipment, and all other tangible property, including personally owned items, used to conduct business.
 This listing must be attached to the business personal property return.
 A separate return must be filed for each business location.

 The taxpayer shall submit a schedule of fixed assets, grouped according to the year acquired and the total original cost.
 The total original cost includes all costs incidental to acquiring and placing an asset in use, i.e. freight, installation, sales tax, etc. All furniture and equipment must be reported, even if fully depreciated (on federal income tax schedule).
 Do not list application software, real estate, or vehicles.